Debate On ICE Protests, Immigration, And Israel vs Iran!

 I've always given a lot of credit to Israel's intelligence program.

-Shinbet, Unit 8200, Mossad, uh Oman, really good.
+Shinbet, Unit 8200, Mossad, Oman, really good.

-They did the Pager attack in Lebanon.
+They did the Pedro attack in Lebanon.

-The reason why I'm so critical of Israel is because I know what they're capable of.
+Now, here's the thing: the reason why I'm so critical of Israel is because I know what they're capable of.

 Their intelligence agency is right there with NSA and CIA.

-So when I see them bomb kids in Gaza and I see them do all these operations uh where they're killing, you know, tens of thousands of innocent people, I can't accept that from them because I know that they have the ability to do precise strikes.
+So when I see them bomb kids in Gaza and I see them do all these operations where they're killing, you know, tens of thousands of innocent people, I can't accept that from them because I know that they have the ability to do precise strikes.

 I do think that Israel could have retaliated in a way where they could have surgically and precisely killed the leaders of Hamas and destabilized it through there.